FTC-23511/SolversLib-Docs/features/controllers.md

 {% embed url="https://www.youtube.com/watch?v=XfAt6hNV8XM" %}

-Our base class is `PIDFController` for the FTCLib PID control scheme.
+Our base class is `PIDFController` for the SolversLib PID control scheme.
 This class performs the calculations for PIDF, which are proportional, integral, derivative, and feedforward values.
 The additional F term is an additional gain for creating offset, for purposes like maintaining a position, counteracting weight/gravity, or overcoming friction.

 ### Using the PIDFController Class

 #### Constructing a PIDFController

-In order to use FTCLib's PIDF control functionality, users must first construct a `PIDFController` object with the desired gains:
+In order to use SolversLib's PIDF control functionality, users must first construct a `PIDFController` object with the desired gains:

 ```java
 // Creates a PIDFController with gains kP, kI, kD, and kF